Correlation Coefficient Formula (Table of Contents)

 What is Correlation Coefficient Formula?

 In statistics, certain outcomes have a direct relation to other situations or variables, and the correlation coefficient is the measure of that direct association of two variables or situations.
 These variables exhibit a positive correlation coefficient when they move in the same direction at the same time.
 Similarly, if they move in a different and opposite direction, they are said to have a negative correlation coefficient.
-For example, if the market’s interest rate falls down, the corporate loans will be cheaper, and the economy will boost.
+For example, if the market’s interest rate falls, corporate loans will be cheaper, and the economy will boost.
 So the interest rate and growth of the economy have a positive correlation coefficient.
 The value of the correlation coefficient defines the strength of the relationship between variables.
 The maximum value of the correlation coefficient varied from +1 to -1.
 If the correlation coefficient is +1, then the variables are perfectly positively correlated, and if that value is -1, then it is called perfectly negatively correlated.

 Suppose that we have 2 sets of data given by X (X1, X2 … Xn) and Y (Y1, Y2 … Yn).